-- 1. Encourage volunteers to look after vulnerable individuals, especially the elderly, during times of extreme heat and cold. - 2.
-Open county and other public facilities with air conditioning, as appropriate, for public access during periods of extreme heat. - 3.
+- Encourage volunteers to look after vulnerable individuals, especially the elderly, during times of extreme heat and cold. - 2.
+Open county and other public facilities with heating and/or air conditioning, as appropriate, for public access during periods of extreme temperatures. - 3.
 Ensure that county residents are aware that there are different forms of assistance to help qualified individuals to help pay their winter heating costs.